Delaware Men's Crew

 Coaches

-Head Coach: John Williams
+Head Coach: Tristan Snow

 tsnow@udel.edu

-Professionally, he practices business and estate law as the President of The Williams Law Firm, P.A.
-He is also President of Agents and Corporations, Inc. (www.incnow.com) which is an online e-commerce incorporation service.
-Over the past 15 years, IncNow has provided numerous jobs to coaches and recent graduates from the University of Delaware Men’s Crew.
-He is active in the Wilmington start-up environment.
-He helped start a software company to use blockchain technology and artificial intelligence to manage and automate business organizations and recently spoke at TEDxWilmington about this technology.
+Professionally, he practices business and estate law as the President of The Williams Law Firm, P.A. (www.trustwilliams.com).
+He is also President of Agents and Corporations, Inc. (www.incnow.com), an online e-commerce incorporation service that operates CTAboi LLC (www.ctaboi.com), a corporate transparency act reporting service.
+IncNow was awarded “Best for the World” as the first certified B Corporation in Delaware.
+Over the past 20 years, IncNow has provided 30+ jobs to rowers, coaches and recent graduates from the University of Delaware Men’s Crew.

 He lives in Newark, Delaware in a house with boat access to the Christina River.